CommerceExperts/searchhub-docs/docs/search-collector.rst

 Zero Results Container
 ---------------------------------
-The zero results container is the container that contains the text that is displayed when no products are found for the current search.
+The zero results container displays a message when no products are found for the current search.

 .. list-table:: data-attributes
    :widths: 50 50